devMenna/landing-page-nanodegree/README.md

 ## installation

-you can install the site by cloning the reparatory from this link
+you can install the site by cloning the repository from this link

 https://github.com/DevMenna/landing-page-nanodegree.git